munishrajora/MunishRajora.github.io/README.md

 • Enhanced customer satisfaction by ensuring uninterrupted printer performance and timely resolution of issues

 • Contributed to cost savings by reducing the need for emergency repairs and replacement of critical components

+# Achievements:
+• Led the Speech Sentinel team in the "Solve 2023 Insights Lab Intelligent Call Audit [i-Audit]" Hackathon, where we developed an AI-powered voice-to-text solution to transform call quality auditing.

+• Successfully addressed a wide range of audit factors, covering the highest number (17) among participating teams and leading on 15 factors.

+• Recognized for outstanding performance and received support from management to platformize the developed solution as the "i-Audit Copilot" for the HP Support Organization.